adamcarheden/schema-sure/README.md

 ## API

 ### Creating classes
-dataTrue.createClass(className (string), classDefinition, constructor, parentPrototype)
+schemaSure.createClass(className (string), classDefinition, constructor, parentPrototype)

 ### Class Definitions
 Class definitions are objects where each property is a specification for a property of that name on instances of your class.
 This is similar to Javascript's native [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
 Each property definition can contain the following keys: